YugabyteDB-Samples/yugabyte-simple-c-app/README.md

 ## Explore Application Logic

 Congrats!
-You've successfully executed a simple C app that works with Yugabyte Cloud.
+You've successfully executed a simple C app that works with YugabyteDB.

 Now, explore the source code of `sample-app.c`:
 1. `connect` function - establishes a connection with your cloud instance via the libpq driver.
-3. `createDatabase` function - creates a table and populates it with sample data.
+2. `createDatabase` function - creates a table and populates it with sample data.
-4. `selectAccounts` function - queries the data with SQL `SELECT` statements.
+3. `selectAccounts` function - queries the data with SQL `SELECT` statements.
-5. `transferMoneyBetweenAccounts` function - updates records consistently with distributed transactions.
+4. `transferMoneyBetweenAccounts` function - updates records consistently with distributed transactions.

 ## Questions or Issues?